marineb/scrabble/README.md

-scrabble
+let's play scrabble
 ========

-Work as part of the GA Computer Science Fundamentals course.
+We are building a scrabble game in JAVA as part of the GA Computer Science Fundamentals course.
 Winter 2014.

 Mandeep Condle & Marine Boudeau.